-- The leadership team and trust will ensure that all safer working practices and recruitment procedures are followed in accordance with the guidance set out in KCSiE 2024 and HR advice, policy and practice will be followed - School leaders, staff and members of the governing body/trust will be appropriately trained in safer working practices and will have access safer recruitment training - Statutory pre-employment checks and references from previous employers are an essential part of the recruitment process.
-We will ensure we adopt the appropriate necessary procedures to carry out the checks required and, where any concerns arise, we will seek advice and act in accordance with national guidance - We have, in place, recruitment, selection and vetting procedures in accordance with KCSiE 2024 and maintain a Single Central Record (SCR) which is reviewed regularly and updated appropriately - Staff will have access to advice on the boundaries of appropriate behaviour and are made aware of the trust Employee Code of Conduct which includes contact between staff and pupils outside the work context.
+- The leadership team and trust will ensure that all safer working practices and recruitment procedures are followed, following the guidance set out in the latest version of Keeping Children Safe in Education (KCSIE), and HR advice, policy, and practice will be followed - School leaders, staff, and members of the governing body/trust will be appropriately trained in safer working practices and will have access to safer recruitment training - Statutory pre-employment checks and references from previous employers are an essential part of the recruitment process.
+We will ensure we adopt the appropriate necessary procedures to carry out the checks required and, where any concerns arise, we will seek advice and act following national guidance - We have, in place, recruitment, selection, and vetting procedures following KCSIE and maintain a Single Central Record (SCR) which is reviewed regularly and updated appropriately - Staff have access to advice on the boundaries of appropriate behaviour and are made aware of the trust's Employee Code of Conduct, which includes contact between staff and pupils outside the work context.
 Advice about low-level concerns are included in our Code of Conduct and in our managing allegations policy.
-Staff can access a copy of this through the school office and the Every system or from the central trust office - Newly appointed staff and volunteers will be informed of our arrangements for safer working practices as part of their induction before beginning working and contact with pupils - In the event of any complaint or allegation against a member of staff the Head Teacher (or the DSL if the Head Teacher is not present), will be notified immediately.
-If it relates to the Head Teacher the CEO or Head of HR will be informed without delay.
-We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO), LADO Allegation Officers. - Staff may find some of the issues relating to child protection and the broader areas of safeguarding upsetting and may need support which is available through our Employee Assistance Programme.
+Staff can access a copy of this through the school office and from the central trust office - Newly appointed staff and volunteers will be informed of our arrangements for safer working practices as part of their induction before beginning work and contact with pupils - In the event of any complaint or allegation against a member of staff, the Head Teacher (or the DSL if the Head Teacher is not present) will be notified immediately.
+If it relates to the Head Teacher, the CEO or Head of HR will be informed without delay.
+We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO). - Staff may find some of the issues relating to child protection and the broader areas of safeguarding upsetting and may need support, which is available through our Employee Assistance Programme.

-The DSL team has a key role in raising awareness amongst staff about the needs of children who have or who have had a social worker and the barriers that those children might experience in respect of attendance, engagement and achievement at schools or college.
+The DSL team has a key role in raising awareness amongst staff about the needs of children who have or who have had a social worker and the barriers that those children might experience in respect of attendance, engagement, and achievement at school.